Why Do This?

-But aside from New Hampshire, there's no other place I'd rather live.
+But aside from New Hampshire, there's no other place I'd rather live than New Jersey.
 Yes, really.
-I've endured endless, predictable jokes about New Jersey, but in truth they're all based on inaccurate perceptions derived mostly from The Sopranos and/or Jersey Shore.
-Visitors to my home often exclaim they can't believe they're in central New Jersey.
+I've endured endless, predictable jokes about the state, but in truth they're all based on inaccurate perceptions derived mostly from The Sopranos and/or Jersey Shore.
+Visitors to my property often exclaim they can't believe they're in central New Jersey.
 Surprise!
 My property is hardly unique; people simply have the wrong idea about the state—they're usually expecting something along the lines of Elizabeth or Camden.
 Yes, there are a great many areas that are highly undesirable places to live.
 Yes, it's the most densely-populated state in the U.S.—often quoted by those who have no idea there are still vast areas devoid of people here.
 The truth is, there are countless properties just as nice as mine—and many, many others that are far and away more stunning—in the (aptly-named) Garden State.

-That I was able to find such a place was simply a matter of circumstance.
+That I was able to find such a place was simply a matter of fortunate circumstance.
 There are countless properties similar in nature; it was all down to timing (when which lots appear on the market) and affordability.
-I'd scoured the state for months when I found it, and I bought it within minutes of seeing it for the first time because 1) I immediately knew it provided just the right conditions to realize my goals; 2) it was affordable; and 3) there was no knowing how long it would remain available.
+I'd scoured the state for months when I found it, and I bought it within minutes of seeing it for the first time because:

 Is it 100% perfect?
 Hardly.
 But I could never have afforded what I'd consider perfect.
-That would have been some multi-million-dollar parcel located along the Delaware River somewhere between Stockton and Frenchtown, where spectacular canyons have been carved out of solid rock; I'd have built my home within a verdant canyon wall—just like a cliff dwelling—overlooking a cascade of water.
+That would have been some multi-million-dollar parcel located along the Delaware River somewhere between Stockton and Frenchtown, in a spectacular canyon carved out of solid rock; I'd have built my home within a verdant canyon wall—just like a cliff dwelling—overlooking a cascade of water.
 (I know such properties exist, because I've seen some.
 But they'll forever remain a dream.
 Fortunately, what I've found is good enough that it's easy for me to pretend I'm in that perfect place.

 And Why Build This Website?